luesoad/vite-project/README.md

 Run npm run build in the root directory.
 Go to the dist folder and change the following paths in index.html: src="/assets/index...js" to src="./assets/index...js" href="/assets./index...css" to href="./assets./index...css".
+Copy the contents of index.html into the 200.html file on the server.
 Then copy the folder on upload it on production.

 # Svelte + TS + Vite